prathmesh-ka-github/DripAnime/README.md

 1. Make a edit profile function.
 1. Make a nodemailer automail for "welcome user" notification.
 1. Make a nodemailer automail for user with "order place!" notification.
+1. Add a popular pick section with a infinite carousel in main page.